-Drexel Game Design and the RePlay Lab are collaborative efforts between the Digital Media program (in the Westphal College of Media Arts & Design) and the Computer Science department (in the College of Engineering).
+Drexel Game Design and the RePlay Lab are collaborative efforts between the Digital Media program (in the Westphal College of Media Arts & Design) and the Computer Science department (in the College of Computing and Informatics).
 At Drexel University, game development does not "live" in solely one department, and so mirrors the true nature of game development in commercial settings.
 Digital game development is offered in a coordinated, cross-listed series of courses in both the Computer Science (CS) and Digital Media (DIGM) majors, and production courses are open to other majors as well.

 Dr. Noah Wardrip-Fruin talk "Growing the Tech Tree: Researching the Future of Games"May 14, 5-6:20PM URBN 239

 Dr. Noah Wardrip-Fruin is visiting the GMAP program on May 14-15, 2013.
 As part of his visit, he will give an invited talk titled "Growing the Tech Tree: Researching the Future of Games" on May 14, 5-6:20PM, at URBN 239.

 Noah Wardrip-Fruin is Associate Professor of Computer Science at the University of California Santa Cruz, where he co-directs the Expressive Intelligence Studio, one of the world's largest technical research groups focused on games.
 His research areas include new models of storytelling in games, how games express ideas through play, and how games can help broaden understanding of the power of computation.
 Wardrip-Fruin also directs UCSC's Digital Arts and New Media MFA program and the Playable Media group within it.

 Drexel Game Design Graduate Program Ranked #3 Nationally

 Drexel Game Design Undergraduate Program in Top 10 for Third Time